my past experience has allowed me to

 build links with

-performers, writers, visual artists, gardeners, circus artists, theatre makers, digital artists, photographers, zine makers, poets, dancers, filmmakers, illustrators, those finding their path and +
+performers, writers, visual artists, gardeners, circus artists, theatre makers, digital artists, photographers, zine makers, poets, dancers, filmmakers, illustrators and those in between

 develop